Flowexam.com teacher explaining possessives and demonstratives in English on a blackboard with examples for TOEIC® preparation

 "This detailed analysis of the quarterly results shows..." → Correct

-The demonstrative "this" agrees with "analysis" (singular), not with "results" (plural).
+The demonstrative "this" must agree with "analysis" (singular), not with "results" (plural).
 The verb follows the main subject.

 Some students can sometimes be tricked by the noun closest to the verb.
-But the real subject is placed at the beginning of the sentence, right after the demonstrative.
+However, the real subject is placed at the beginning of the sentence, right after the demonstrative.

 Demonstratives can also be used alone, as pronouns, to replace a previously mentioned noun.